Fooblitzky/DCS_keycaps/README.md

 ### Updates: ###
 #### August 19th, 2021: ####
-**Download again!** Made ALL keycaps more accurate.
-Added more keycaps with legends.
+**Download again!** Made ALL keycaps more accurate for final version.
+(The only new updates from now on would be more legends or special keys.)
+Also added more keycaps with legends.

 #### July 28th, 2021: ####
 Fixed all STEP and OBJ Gorton Modified files uploaded with the wrong geometry. (sorry about that) Added many more keycaps and R1 Re-legendables.